 - Repeat with other dough balls.

 - Braid up the strands starting in the middle and put your challah on a sheet pan lined with parchment paper.
+You can do a round braid too!

 - Cover with plastic wrap and ferment another hour and a half until it is triple the size.